sidhu12sid/machine_test_fantacode/README.md

 [Deployed Frontend](https://login-app-client.vercel.app/)

 You can find the frontend code in login-client-app folder.
+Or you can refer this repo [Frontend Repo](https://github.com/sidhu12sid/login-app-client)

 ---